X-Illuminati/cacography/README.md

 --------------------|------------
 dumptemps.sh        | Script to extract temperature information from hddtemp journalctl logs. folder-compare.sh   | Script to compare a folder to its backup using Beyond Compare and generate a report.
-I don't think this works very well since I haven't used it recently. uri-open.sh         | An extensible bash script that looks at the URI passed in $1 and chooses a sensible browser/application to open it. raid-check          | Modified version of Fedora's mdadm-raid-check that better supports only checking one raid array at a time. mdadm-syslog-events | Modified syslog script for mdadm that sends out notifications using kdialog when array status changes (goes in /usr/sbin).
+I don't think this works very well since I haven't used it recently. compare-helper.sh   | Script to handle right-click actions select-for-compare and compare-to uri-open.sh         | An extensible bash script that looks at the URI passed in $1 and chooses a sensible browser/application to open it. raid-check          | Modified version of Fedora's mdadm-raid-check that better supports only checking one raid array at a time. mdadm-syslog-events | Modified syslog script for mdadm that sends out notifications using kdialog when array status changes (goes in /usr/sbin).